-2009 - Dec [6] (d) X got an employment in Singapore during the previous year 2015-16.
-He left for Singapore on August 9, 2015.
+2009 - Dec [6] (d) X got an employment in Singapore during the previous year 2016-17.
+He left for Singapore on August 9, 2016.
 He is an Indian Citizen.
-Determine the residential status for the Assessment Year 2016-17.
-(2 marks)
+Determine the residential status for the Assessment Year 2017-18.

 Any individual, who is a citizen of India, leaving India in any year for the purpose of employment or as a member of crew of an Indian ship, is considered as resident in India only when his stay in India during that previous year is 182 days or more.